hbs-rcs/hbsgrid-docs/docs/storage.md

 already have one you like go ahead and use that.
 Otherwise we recommend one of the clients listed below.

+!!! info inline end "DBeaver driver installation"
+    The *DBeaver* client may prompt you to download a driver to connect to your database.
+    This is usually safe, and drivers will be stored in your home directory, under `~/.local/share/DBeaverData/drivers`

 === "Python"
 Use [connector-python](https://dev.mysql.com/doc/connector-python/en/) to connect following the [official documentation](https://dev.mysql.com/doc/connector-python/en/connector-python-example-connecting.html).